Birdsmoor History, Family Crest & Coats of Arms

 The name Birdsmoor came to England with the ancestors of the Birdsmoor family in the Norman Conquest of 1066.
 The Birdsmoor family lived in Dorset.
 The original derivation of the name, however, is not related to that area, but is probably a geographical reference to some lost town, village, or parish.
 It is plausible that this place was in Staffordshire, as the name is extremely common in that area.

 Early Origins of the Birdsmoor family

 The surname Birdsmoor was first found in Dorset, where they had been granted lands by their liege Lord, William the Conqueror, after the Norman Conquest in 1066 A.D.

 Early History of the Birdsmoor family

 This web page shows only a small excerpt of our Birdsmoor research.
 Another 44 words (3 lines of text) are included under the topic Early Birdsmoor History in all our PDF Extended History products and printed products wherever possible.

 Birdsmoor Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Beardmore, Beardsmore, Berdmore, Berdsmore, Birdmore, Beedsmore and many more.

 Early Notables of the Birdsmoor family (pre 1700)

 More information is included under the topic Early Birdsmoor Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Birdsmoor family to Ireland

 Some of the Birdsmoor family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Birdsmoor family to the New World and Oceana
+Migration of the Birdsmoor family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Birdsmoor or a variant listed above: John Beardmore who arrived in Maryland in 1774.